DISABLED TOURISTS & DISABILITY IN CAMBODIA

-Cambodia as a tourism destination is relatively new and outside of the 2 main cities – Phnom Penh and Siem Reap not fully developed.
-The problem, with such holiday destination, is that there are fewer facilities for disable tourists and people with less mobility.
+Cambodia as a tourism destination is relatively new and outside of the 2 main cities – Phnom Penh and Siem Reap is not fully developed.
+The problem, with such holiday destination, is that there are fewer facilities for disabled tourists and people with less mobility.
 If you are traveling to countries like Cambodia, it might not be always easy.

 Here are a few tips for you to make your trip easier, and not let your disability come in the way of having a fabulous time.

 Phnom Penh has a range of international hotels with modern facilities for tourists on any budget.
 There are also cultural hotspot – Angor Wat that can give you a true taste of the culture of the region.